 You can follow history’s path by visiting the following locations below:

-While Friendship College closed it’s doors in 1981 and was later torn down, the fence and signage for the college still remains.
+While Friendship College closed its doors in 1981 and was later torn down, the fence and signage for the college remain.
 Visiting this location gives you a sense of where these men started their walk on January 31st to get to the lunch counter.
 There is a memorial here honoring those men by the church as well.

-Visitors can also walk down the Freedom Walkway, an alley just steps from the diner.
+Visitors can also walk down the Freedom Walkway, an alley steps from the diner on Main Street.
 This walkway holds a mural that honors the history of the social justice strides that have been made in the Rock Hill community.
 You can find the meanings of the pieces within the mural here.
-At the end of the alley, you’ll find descriptions about those that were an integral part in making change.
+At the end of the alley, you’ll find descriptions of those who were integral to making change.

 - Phyllis Thompson Hyatt